ubinhash/ZeroSumPac/README.md

 `DB_CONNECTION_STRING` : database connection string

-`DB_NAME`: defined in gamesate.js for now
+`DB_NAME`: defined in gamesate.js for now, please edit this based on how you deploy your goldsky pipeline

-Then use `node index.js` to run the backend server.
+Then use `node index.js` to run the backend server on localhost or use `pm2 start index.js --name "my-backend"`

 Generate Cert files in  `/etc/letsencrypt/live/api.zerosumpact.xyz/` Put relevant NGINX config in `/etc/nginx/sites-available/api.zerosumpact.xyz`